Benefit-Zebra/Talk/README.md

 # Talkies
-If anyone want to talk with me , please create a issue and talk.
+If anyone want to talk with me , please create a issue and then use that issue to talk.